areon546/free-oracle-minecraft-server/README.md

 #### Installing the Backbone
 If you are not using mods, then you can skip this step.

+Now, find the modpack you want to install on a website like Curseforge or Modrinth, and install it via the same process as before.
+This will likely be zipped.

+You have to install a package that will let you unzip files from the command line.
+Install it via:

 Then unzip the zip file.